 Click on the Test connection button to check whether the connection is throwing errors or not.

 STEP 4: Click on the SourceDatabase option and select the database you want to use.
-For now, we are selecting [Adventure works DW 2014].
+For this SSIS Transfer SQL Server Tables with Data, we are selecting [Adventure works DW 2014].

 STEP 5: Select the DestinationConnection property and click on to create a New connection.
 If you already created, then select it.